 The National Safety Council praised Exxon Mobil Corporation for its safety leadership in enacting a ban on cell phone use by ExxonMobil employees and contractors while driving on company business.

 The new policy was developed after ExxonMobil commissioned an analysis of available science on cell phone use that concluded talking on a cell phone significantly degrades driving performance.
-The ExxonMobil report analyzing cell phone research is available at the National Safety Council website.

 "This action by ExxonMobil concurs with the policy of the National Safety Council that states that best practice is to not use a cell phone while driving," Alan C. McMillan, President of the National Safety Council, said.
 "The Council's policy also recommends that employers assess whether to allow employees to use cell phones and other devices while driving, and if so, what sensible restrictions should be followed.
 ExxonMobil has demonstrated that the safety and health of its employees and contractors is a key corporate value and we applaud them for that."